cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # TODO

+ * create a json file {production: false}. npm prepare script will change it to {production: true}. index.ts will import it and it will log and load utility plugins only if production === false so its faster on production and we can log a lot stuff and heavy utilities while development
  * config - fixes have great ideas for config but is not currently working.
  * programmatical API
  * unit test for all!